pricesmith/pricesmith/README.md

 My name is Price.
 I'm passionate about learning, creativity, enabling people and societies, with tools-- tools that *actually* offer some sort of utility or knowledge to its users.
 Code is a great way to achieve that.
 This interest has brought me through a broad expanse of concepts, technologies, and ideas.

+I'm often pretty big picture.
+At least when left to my own projects.
+Love working with teams, am diplomatic and easy-going.

 Here's a little about what you'll see in this GH: